approov/documentation_backend-code-snippets/README.md

 * [NodeJS](./nodejs)

-## POSTAMN COLLECTION
+## POSTMAN COLLECTION

 The Postman collection can be found in the root of this repository (./api.postman_collection.json), and it will work with any back-end code snippet, that provides a server implementation.

 ## HOW TO USE

-Please refer to the README in the root of the folder for each programming language to lean how to run and test the code snippets in your computer.
+Please refer to the README in the root of the folder for each programming language to learn how to run and test the code snippets in your computer.